 5.3 Assessment requirements

 a.
-Must pass RACGP's Applied Knowledge Test (AKT), Key Feature Problem (KFP) and Objective Structured Clinical Examination (OSCE) within two calendar years of the date of commencing work in Australian general practice.
+Must pass RACGP's Applied Knowledge Test (AKT), Key Feature Problem (KFP) and Clinical Examination, which depending on the time of sitting, is the Objective Structured Clinical Exam (OSCE), Remote Clinical Exam (RCE) or Clinical Competency Exam (CCE) within two calendar years of the date of commencing work in Australian general practice.

 5.4 Professional and ethical requirements